Trigleos/mallux.tech/_posts/2021-04-08-volatile-memory.md

      Image local date and time : 2021-03-16 12:19:09 +0100

 ```
 This already gives us some important intel.
 It shows us that the image has probably been taken on the 16th of March and it's also most certainly a Windows 7 image.
-We'll use the Win7SP1x64 image for further commands.
+We'll use the Win7SP1x64 profile for further commands.
 ## Analyzing command history and processes
 Now that we know what the OS is, we can go on and look deeper into the image.
-The first thing we should always do is look at the running processes.
+The first thing we should always do is examine the running processes.
 Volatility has the pslist plugin for that.
 Thus, the command is **volatility -f memory.raw --profile=Win7SP1x64 pslist**.
 This spits out a lot of information.
-Normally you would look here for suspicious processes.
+Normally you would search here for suspicious processes.
 In our case we only have one process that is out of the ordinary:
 ```
 0xfffffa8003682060 DumpIt.exe             4080   1000      2       45      1      1 2021-03-16 11:19:06 UTC+0000
 ```